Mozartkugel: Recipe

-A ball of marzipan combined with pistachio and covered in a layer of nougat is produced.
+The original recipe for Mozartkugeln is: A ball of marzipan combined with pistachio and covered in a layer of nougat is produced.
 This ball is then placed on a small wooden stick and coated in dark chocolate.
 The stick is then placed vertically, with the ball at the top, on a platform to allow the chocolate to cool off and harden.
 Finally, the stick is removed; the hole that it leaves behind is filled with chocolate coating, and the ball is wrapped in metal foil.
 The balls remain fresh for about eight weeks at room temperature.

-Since the opening of the new factory in Elsbethen in 2024, the now 3.8 million pieces of the “Original Salzburger Mozartkugeln” produced annually by the Fürst company according to its own recipe are semi-automated and machine-made on the assembly line.
-The recipe variant known today as the "Original Salzburg Mozartkugel," produced by the Fürst family according to their own recipe, likely originated only after the Second World War.
-Before the war years, Salzburg Mozartkugeln did not contain pistachios to enhance the marzipan.
-The layered structure (high marzipan content as the outer layer) of Rudolf Baumann's original version of the Salzburg Mozartkugel also differed from the current version, marketed as a fresh product by the Fürst family, for reasons of shelf life.